6 Steps for planning an around-the-world family adventure

 While I could write a book about our experiences and the invaluable time together, my purpose here is to give you some practical advice on how to get started.

-Here are 6 steps to plan an around-the-world adventure of a lifetime.
+Here are 6 steps to planning an around-the-world adventure of a lifetime.

 1/Negotiate time off

 Negotiating time off from your full-time job is probably the most difficult obstacle… and a deal breaker, if the boss says “no.” But you’ll never know until you ask.
 I was able to negotiate a three-month sabbatical; other employers have set sabbaticals after a certain number of years worked.

 2/Choose your destinations

 As a family, sit down with a map of the world.
 There’s an overwhelming number of choices, aren’t there?
 My children and I put together a short list based on the following criteria: 1) where were our bucket list destinations, 2) where did our family have personal connections, 3) where did we have family and friends living abroad, and 4) where were those faraway locations that using a round-the-world ticket made sense (more on that to come).

 We started with a bucket list item.
 We wanted to go on an African safari.
 While many countries offer the experience, I had a friend from Tanzania, whose family still lived there.
 So on our trip, we spent a few days bunking with my friend’s parents in Dar es Salaam before leaving on safari.

 Next, my family ancestors are from the Netherlands, and while I have been to the country several times, I wanted by children to connect with their heritage.
 So, in addition to visiting Amsterdam, we spent time in Groningen where our family has roots.